 d.
-Any student who withdraws or is dismissed from the PA Program must meet the published admissions requirements and procedures for the cohort intended to join and participate in the application process, reapplying through CASPA.
+Any student who withdraws or is dismissed from the PA Program and later wishes to rejoin the program must meet the published admissions requirements and procedures for the cohort intended to join and participate in the application process, reapplying through CASPA.
 Applicants for re-admission are evaluated in the same manner as all other new applicants.